Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 My husband and I are each other’s accountability partners.
 We each have a private ‘splurge fund’ (more on that below), which we can spend on whatever we want.
 For me, it’s usually coffee and books.

-But for larger purchases, household purchases or stuff for the kids, we always talk it over.
+But for larger purchases, household purchases or stuff for the kids, we always talk it over and are accountable to each other.
+I know that everyone does household finances differently, but an accountability partner can help if impulse buying is an issue.

 9. Avoiding Shopping Under the Influence